craftercms/docs/source/getting-started/your-first-website.rst

     :align: center
     :alt: Your First Website - Select Page Template

 We'll start filling out the form for our new article, "Where to find cherry blossoms in Virginia".
 For the **Page URL**, replace spaces with dashes.
 You can write the **Internal Name** and **Title** however you like as long as it is 50 characters or less as indicated on the right of the input boxes.
-For the **Header** and **Sidebar**, we will be using the default provided by the template.
+For the **Header** and **Left Rail**, we will be using the default provided by the template.

 .. image:: /_static/images/first-site/first-site-page-properties.png
     :width: 100 %